Deconvolution

 crc <- ScaleData(crc)

-RCTD requires a unique data structure (similar to Seurat) as input to run.
-So we create our query object with SpatialRNA() by suppling the spatial coordinates and raw counts for the bins.
+RCTD requires another unique data structure as input to run.
+So we will create our query object with SpatialRNA() by suppling the spatial coordinates and raw counts for the bins.
+Note that we do not have to supply any celltype information, like we did with the reference object earlier.
+This is becuase we don’t have any celltype information yet!
+That is the output we are hoping to generate from running RCTD.

 DefaultAssay(crc) <- "sketch_crc"